zelanko/sql-docs.pt-br/docs/t-sql/statements/alter-database-transact-sql-set-options.md

 SELECT 0 as is_cache_hit;
 ```

-### <a name="check-for-all-queries-with-result-set-cache-hits"></a>Verificar todas as consultas com acertos de cache do conjunto de resultados
+### <a name="d-check-for-all-queries-with-result-set-cache-hits"></a>D. Verificar todas as consultas com acertos de cache do conjunto de resultados

 ```sql
 SELECT *